AhYesGoodTitle/Coolinux/README.md

+The readme is a work in progress ;-;
 Welcome to Coolinux 😎

     This is a unix inspired "VM" built soley in python.

 How to run:
     Put filesystem.py and shell.py in the same folder.
 Then run shell.py in your terminal of choice.

 Disclaimers: